Ronnie Hillman: 2015 season

 Hillman had the most productive season of his career in 2015, playing every game of the regular season and had four 100-yard rushing performances, scoring seven touchdowns and rushed for a team-best 863 yards.
 In week 4 against the Minnesota Vikings, Hillman ran for a 72-yard touchdown, the longest in his NFL career and the longest touchdown run by a Broncos running back in 15 seasons, tied for the fourth longest in franchise history.
 In Week 17, his 23-yard touchdown run broke a tie late in the comeback victory over the San Diego Chargers, helping the Broncos finish the season 12–4 and secure the AFC's top seed for the ensuing playoffs.
 Hillman soon became part of the Broncos team that defeated the Carolina Panthers by a score of 24–10 to win Super Bowl 50; he had five carries for no yards, with his longest rush in the game being for 3 yards.
 He became the first alumnus from Snoop Dogg's youth football program to win a Super Bowl.

-2016 season

 On April 18, 2016, Hillman re-signed with the Broncos on a one-year, $2 million contract.
 However, he was released by the Broncos before the start of the regular season.